DigitalPublishingToolkit/ToD35TheAgeOfTotalImages/md/14conclusion.md

 ---
-Pr-id: MoneyLab
-P-id: INC Reader
+Pr-id: The Age of Total Images: Disappearance of a Subjective Viewpoint in Post-digital Photography
+P-id: Theory on Demand
-A-id: 10
+A-id: 35
 Type: article
 Book-type: anthology
 Anthology item: article
-Item-id: unique no.
+Item-id: 14
-Article-title: title of the article
+Article-title: conclusion
 Article-status: accepted
-Author: name(s) of author(s)
-Author-email:   corresponding address
-Author-bio:  about the author
-Abstract:   short description of the article (100 words)
-Keywords:   50 keywords for search and indexing
+Author: Ana Peraica
 Rights: CC BY-NC 4.0
 ...

-# Conclusion: So, the Earth is flat…?
+# Conclusion: So, the Earth Is Flat…?

 ## Assembled Perspective